Norwegian students blow U.S. algebra record away with 5 million equations

-OSLO Norwegian students solved nearly 5 million algebra equations in a week long challenge, using an app aimed at popularising mathematics among children whose maths skills have been steadily sliding in international rankings.

-Students hoped to just beat the previous record of 40,000 equations set by students in Washington state using the Dragonbox app; but that record fell in just three hours, organisers said.
+Students hoped to just beat the previous record of 40,000 equations set by students in Washington state using the Dragonbox app; but that record fell in just three hours, organizers said.

 "This has been a mind-blowing experience for us," Dragonbox co-founder Jean Baptiste Huynh said as the competition came to an end on Wednesday.
 "No one has done anything of this scale on a national level before."